barriosjorge/gmt_docs/src/SWCS_Standards/introduction/dcs_definition_inc.rst

 Each DCS includes all the hardware and software necessary to control and operate a telescope or instrument opto/electro/mechanical subsystem (e.g. M1, NGSAO wavefront sensor, GMT science instrument).
-The :ref:`Figure below
+The :numref:`Figure %s
-<figure-dcs_subsystems>` presents the location of DCS within the context of the
+<figure-dcs_subsystems>`, below, presents the location of DCS within the context
-overall Software and Controls System.
+of the overall Software and Controls System.
 The adoption of a reference architecture offers the following benefits:

   * Enables the inter-operation between different SWC subsystems.
   * Promotes commonality.